redbrick/docs-old/docs/procedures/policies.md

 bugtraq/securityfocus etc. Check system logs regularly, process listings, network connections, disk usage, etc.

-RCS is used extensively throughout the system for all configuration files and documentation.
-The RCS commands you'll use most are probably co -l (checkout) and ci -u (check in).
+Git is used extensively throughout the system for all configuration files and documentation.
+The Git commands you'll use most are probably co -l (checkout) and ci -u (check in).
 Don't forget to check out **before** editing the file.

 ## Downtime